runphilrun/rainmeter-earth-live/README.md

 The skin updates once per second.
 NASA's server is pinged once every 10 minutes.

+## Installation
+* Run the included `.rmskin` package to automatically install the skin.
+* Place `EarthLive.ini` and `Settings.ini` in a directory within `C:\User\your-username\Documents\Rainmeter\Skins` and load the `EarthLive.ini` skin from the Rainmeter Manage window.

 ## Settings
 Settings may be changed by commenting/uncommenting chunks of code in `Settings.ini`.
 Currently the only available setting is whether to fetch "natural" color or "enhanced" color images.

 ## Plans for future versions